 So you decided to put on a virtual event to engage with prospects and customers.
 Awesome, great idea!

 The only thing is… there’s been a huge increase in companies turning virtual and hosting their events online.
 How is your event going to stand out against the others?
 And how are you supposed to engage your virtual event attendees in an increasingly digital world?

 In a word – gifting.

 Gifting is a great way to activate behavior from your attendees because it demonstrates that a level of thought and care was put into the outreach.

 But not all gifting is created equal.
 Just sending your attendees an Amazon gift card for their time is not going to foster the kind of affinity for your brand that is becoming necessary in an ever-increasing digital landscape.

 Here’s how you can execute a gifting strategy using virtual conference swag that will keep your event registrants engaged before, during, and after the event.

 Once someone has registered:

 Now is the time to introduce a theme to your attendees that only they know about.
 Will your virtual event be a pajama party?
 Will pets be encouraged to join?
 Adding a theme to your virtual event can get your attendees excited to tune in.
-Furthermore, it can then allow you to keep them engaged by sending a gift that pertains to that theme.
+Furthermore, it can then allow you to keep them engaged by sending conference swag that pertains to that theme.

 If we’re going with the pajama theme, send every registrant some slippers or an eye cover to attendees to give them something to look forward to for the day of your event.